 2.1 No threat

-People are only guilty of extortion if they steal something and make some type of threat.
-This means, then, that perhaps the best defense to extortion charges is for defendants to show that they did not threaten anyone.
+People are only guilty of extortion if they steal something and make some threats.
+This means that perhaps the best defense to extortion charges is for defendants to show that they did not threaten anyone.
 Note, though, that if a defendant took something without a threat, he/she could still be guilty of theft, per ARS 13-1802.

 2.2 Lawful claim

-The language of ARS 13-1804 provides that, in some extortion cases, people can raise the defense that they made a threat in order to retrieve property that they had a legal right to.
+The language of ARS 13-1804 provides that, in some extortion cases, people can raise the defense that they threatened to retrieve property that they had a legal right to.
 Similarly, it is a defense for defendants in some situations if they made a threat to recover compensation for some lawful services that they provided.iii

 As an example, consider a landscaper who provided lawful services to a homeowner.
 If the homeowner refuses to pay, the landscaper can threaten a lawsuit to recover compensation for the work performed.

 Sometimes the police will violate a person’s constitutional rights when arresting someone or investigating a case.
 For example, law enforcement can sometimes:

 - conduct an unlawful search or seizure,

 - coerce a confession, or